apple/foundationdb/documentation/sphinx/source/perpetual-storage-wiggle.rst

 Configuration
 =============

-You can configure TSS via the FDB :ref:`command line interface <command-line-interface>`.
+You can configure the Perpetual Storage Wiggle via the FDB :ref:`command line interface <command-line-interface>`.

 Example commands
 ----------------